 Career support for disabled students

-If you have a physical disability, neurodivergence, mental health or a long-term health condition, you may feel you would like some additional help when it comes to looking for jobs.
-Our careers team at Edinburgh Napier is here to support all students.
+If you have a physical disability, neurodivergence, mental health or a long-term health condition, you may feel you would like some additional career advice and guidance.
+We can provide guidance on:

-• disclosing your disability with an employer
+• disclosing your disability or health condition with an employer

 • asking for adjustments/accommodations during the recruitment process